Vacheprime/ConnectedSmarties/README.md

 - (Optional): Fix I18N glitching sometimes

-- Check the sensor stuff

 - Do multiple reading of RFID possibly.

 - Send email when adding a customer through the admin customer page.

 - Fix ParetoAnywhere bug where the data flickers when the backend cannot connect.

+- Setup ParetoAnywhere properly so that it works and we can still send emails

+- Check Microcontroller code for connecting to mqtt and for receiving fan controls (Danat, )

+- Fix fan status not being properly updated (Danat, )

+- Fix fan control not working.
+(Danat, COMPLETED)

 - Fix repeated email sending when sensor values goes above or below thresholds.
-(Danat, )
+(Danat, COMPLETED)

 - Email configuration is disorganized.
 Sending an email should also run in background so it doesn't look like it freezes.
 (Danat, COMPLETED)